|Position:||Assistant Coach - Quarterbacks|

 Originally from Pittsburg, Calif., Verduzco earned his bachelor’s degree in human performance from San Jose State in 1988 and his master’s degree in biomechanics and exercise physiology from San Jose State in 1990.
-He is married to his wife Cate, and they have one son, Charles.
+He and his wife Cate have one son, Charles.

 2016-17: UCF, Assistant Coach (Quarterbacks)

 1996-99: Rutgers, Assistant Coach (Assistant Quarterbacks, Recruiting Coordinator)

 1991-93: De Anza (Calif.)
 College, Associate Head Coach/Offensive Coordinator/Quarterbacks/Receivers

 1987-89: Gavilan (Calif.)
 College, Offensive Coordinator/Quarterbacks/Receivers

 1982-86: Soquel (Calif.)
 High School, Assistant Coach (Pass Offense)